-Welcome to the Department of Pharmacology and Physiology, a vibrant multidisciplinary, highly collaborative, supportive, inclusive and dynamic department!
-Our mission is to: 1) provide outstanding graduate and medical student training, 2) provide multidisciplinary research opportunities for post-doctoral fellows, 3) advance scientific knowledge through research and scholarly activity, and 4) advance the development of novel therapeutics to improve human health.
+Welcome to the Saint Louis University Department of Pharmacology and Physiology, a vibrant multidisciplinary, highly collaborative, supportive, inclusive and dynamic department!
+Our mission is to:

-Our faculty, students and postdoctoral fellows carry out research in different areas, including pain, metabolic disorders, neuroinflammatory diseases, cancer, proteomics, medicinal chemistry and translational research.
+Our faculty, students and postdoctoral fellows conduct research in different areas, including pain, metabolic disorders, neuroinflammatory diseases, cancer, proteomics, medicinal chemistry and translational research.

-Members of the department have access to the nationally-acclaimed Cortex Innovation Community, as well as to multiple local startup-supporting institutions that are part of the fast-growing, cutting-edge medical and biotechnology community operating actively throughout the St. Louis region.
+Department members have access to the nationally-acclaimed Cortex Innovation Community and multiple local startup-supporting institutions that are part of the fast-growing, cutting-edge medical and biotechnology community operating actively throughout the St. Louis region.

 I invite you to explore our website and learn more about us and our work.
-While you are here, take a look at our exciting recruitment opportunities that will propel the Department to its next level of research and academic success.
+While you are here, look at our exciting recruitment opportunities that will propel the department to its next level of research and academic success.

 William Beaumont Professor and Chair